winesapOS/winesapOS/CONTRIBUTING.md

     - Source: `scripts/winesapos-setup.sh`
 - `/etc/systemd/zram-generator.conf` = Configure zram to compress half of the available RAM.
     - Source: `scripts/winesapos-setup.sh`
+- `/usr/lib/os-release-winesapos` = The version and variant information for winesapOS.
+There is also a symlink from '/etc/os-release-winesapos' to this file.
+    - Source: `files/os-release-winesapos`

 ## Build